kevlarr/awesome-wasm/README.md

         - Embedded in host that grants 'abilities'

+calls between Wasm and JS were initially slow but have been much improved**

 4. Future directionss
     - Host bindings (direct, efficient access to Web APIs and DOM)
     - Non-web hosts, including WASI